vispy/vispy-website/modern-gl.rst

 were uploaded at each rendering call (only display lists were built into GPU memory).

-But what is the structure of a vertex ?
+But what is the structure of a vertex?
 OpenGL does not assume anything about your vertex structure and you're free to use as many information you may need for each vertex.
 The only condition is that all vertices from a buffer have the same structure (possibly with different content).
 This again is a big